jefische/social-media-api/README.md

 # Social Media API

-A hands-on Java Spring Boot project that implements a simple, RESTful backend API for managing users and posts.
+A hands-on Java Spring Boot project that implements a simple, RESTful backend API for managing accounts and messages.
 Built to demonstrate proficiency in API-driven services, layered architecture, problem-solving, and backend fundamentals.

 ---